kloi34/amoguSV/README.md

 3. Move the amoguSV-main folder into the Plugins folder (located in the Quaver folder)

 ## Plugin Overview
-amoguSV makes working with SVs quick and easy.
+amoguSV makes working with SVs quick and easy!

-Once you open the plugin you
+Once you open the plugin you...
 1. Choose an SV tool,
 2. Adjust the SV tool's settings,
 3. Select notes you want to use the tool at/between,